Testimonials & inspiring birth stories

 Marcela de Leon & Dimitrios Sferopoulos

-1st baby, hospital (preterm delivery at 27 weeks gestation/normal delivery)
+1st baby, labour ward (preterm delivery at 27 weeks gestation/physiological birth)

 “Oh, you must have been so stressed!!!” is the first thing we often hear (accompanied by a look of anguish and almost horror in their eyes) when we tell people that our son was born unexpectedly, at 27 weeks of pregnancy, while we were visiting family in Germany.
 I usually just politely reply that we were fine and that it wasn’t that bad, because I don’t want to sound snob or arrogant by saying “actually we weren’t stressed at all and we were thrilled to meet our baby!”.